 Tips for Baking This Starbucks Blueberry Muffin Recipe

 - Use fresh or frozen blueberries in this recipe.
 If you are using frozen ones, thaw them in a colander in the sink.
-Pat the berries dry before adding to the recipe.
+Pat the berries dry before adding them to the recipe.

 - Slightly underbake any blueberry muffins you plan to freeze and use later.
 After lowering the temperature to 375 degrees, bake for 5-10 minutes, not the 10-15 minutes as directed in the recipe below.
 Doing this is especially useful if you plan on using the oven reheating method.